networkearth/buggy/README.md

 export BUGGY_AWS_DEFAULT_REGION=<dev_user_region>
 ```

-Directions for each of these components can be found in the README.md files in their respectively subdirectories. s
+Directions for each of these components can be found in the README.md files in their respectively subdirectories.